Should I buy a Salt Chlorination System (Chlorinator) for my pool?

 I honestly think that most are sold because of hype.
-Misinformation by both pool "guys" and pool owners alike flood the internet and make these systems out to be the "magic bullet" to pool maintenance.
-There are people that have been told and or read that a salt pool takes care of itself and they don't have to test it!!!
+Misinformation by both pool "guys" and pool owners alike flood the internet and make these systems out to be the "magic bullet" to swimming pool maintenance.
+There are people that have been told and or read that a salt pool takes care of itself, and they don't have to test it!!!
 That simply is not the case.
 Salt water chlorine generators

 Who should buy a Salt Chlorine generator?